Cochlear Implant technology has made hearing loss treatable for people of all ages

 This can be quite an emotional moment and it often signals the start of embracing life more fully with the benefit of better hearing.

-We’ll be there to support you as you become accustomed to the new normal.
 We’ll help you to “train” using audiobooks and apps to make the most of your bionic hearing.

-• Advanced speech tests (comparing hearing with optimally fitted hearing aid to predicted CI results)
+• Advanced speech tests (comparing hearing with optimally fitted hearing aid to predicted CI results).

-ABR test (checks the hearing nerve) delete please
+ABR test (checks the hearing nerve)

 Balance tests (ensures there is no unexpected balance weakness in one/both of the ears).